South Burlingame Neighborhood Association

-The South Burlingame NA meets on the second Thursday of the month.
-In place of an August meeting, SBNA hosts a National Night Out party in Burlingame Park on the first Tuesday in August.
-View the Southwest Neighborhoods Calendar or the SW News newspaper to confirm scheduled meetings and events.
+The South Burlingame Neighborhood Association (SBNA) meets on the second Thursday of the month during the school year.
+Join SBNA and your neighbors on the first Tuesday in August for a National Night Out party in Burlingame Park.
+View the Southwest Neighborhoods Calendar to confirm scheduled meetings and events.

 All meetings are open to the public.
 Everyone is welcome.